 Students apply general writing knowledge in a workplace setting.
 Students also attend a weekly seminar.
 8-10 contact hours.

 Prerequisite: For students with a minor in rhetoric and writing: completion of two 200-level courses and two 300- to 400-level courses in the minor, and a minimum GPA of 3.0 in the major.
 For nonminors: a minimum GPA of 3.0 and/or permission of department chair or instructor.
+This is a Writing in the Discipline (WID) course.

 Offered: As needed.